sspencer/mock/docs/tasks.md

 ## UI Improvements

-- [ ] Redesign the web UI with a more modern look and feel
+- [x] Redesign the web UI with a more modern look and feel
+- [x] Separate out the CSS from the web page
 - [ ] Add a dashboard with server statistics and metrics
 - [ ] Implement a request/response inspector with syntax highlighting
 - [ ] Add support for editing mock definitions directly in the UI